Atala Butterfly

 Atala Butterflies rely entirely on the native coontie (Zamia pumila) for their larval food.

-To date there have been no established colonies of these butterflies on Florida's West Coast and there have been no sightings of the Atala Butterfly in the butterfly gardens at the Conservancy of Southwest Florida; however, that may soon change.
-Thomas Hecker, owner of EcoBotanic Designs, Inc and consultant for the Conservancy of Southwest Florida, found 9 chrysalises and one caterpillar on coonties growing near the Fort Lauderdale Airport.
+As of 2009, there were no established colonies of these butterflies on Florida's West Coast and there had been no sightings of the Atala Butterfly in the gardens at the Conservancy of Southwest Florida.
+However, Thomas Hecker, owner of EcoBotanic Designs, Inc and consultant for the Conservancy of Southwest Florida, found 9 chrysalises and one caterpillar on coonties growing near the Fort Lauderdale Airport.
 He collected them and on February 5, 2009 gave them to Susan Snyder to raise, photograph, and release into Garden 6.

-Below, you can see that the caterpillar is enjoying eating coontie leaves.
+At left, you can see that the caterpillar is eating coontie leaves.
 Fibers are in its mouth and you can see where he/she stripped the edge of the leaf.

 In transporting the caterpillar and chrysalises from Ft.
 Lauderdale to Naples, Tom removed each one from the coonties and placed them into a small plastic box.
 Note the many silk threads that the caterpillars had used to attach themselves to the leaves, and the many discarded heads from the molted caterpillar exoskeletons that were stuck to the chrysalises.

-In order to hang the chrysalises so the adults will develop and emerge in good condition, each chrysalis was glued to string by its posterior end.
+As shown below: In order to hang the chrysalises so the adults would develop and emerge in good condition, each chrysalis was glued to string by its posterior end.
 Note the abdomen of the developing butterfly seen through the chrysalis on the left, and the circular eyes developing near the bristled head in chrysalis photo on the right.

-On February 10th the caterpillar began pupating, and continued the process though the 13th.
-Note: the bristles fell off its body as time went by during those three days.
-The other chrysalises as pictured above did not appear to change in any way.
+As shown below, on February 10th the caterpillar began pupating, and continued the process though the 13th.
+Note: the bristles fell off its body over this three day period.
+The chrysalises as pictured above did not appear to change in any way.
+They eventually turned dark and shriveled.

-Below: the chrysalis had fully formed and the exoskeleton including the head were molted.
-Note that the chrysalis was attached by its head, not by its posterior end as with other butterflies.
+At left, the chrysalis that developed from the captured caterpillar fully formed and the exoskeleton including the head molted.
+Note that the chrysalis was attached by its head to the plant, not by its posterior end as with many other butterfly species.

 Below: By February 28th, the chrysalis had changed color significantly.
 The dark wings were very apparent.

-On March 2nd, the atala emerged from the chrysalis.
-Shown below, it perched on Susan Snyder's finger.
+On March 2nd, the Atala emerged from the chrysalis.
+Shown at left, it perched on Susan Snyder's finger.

 Below: The Atala was released into Garden 11 in the early morning of March 4th.
 It warmed itself on a tropical sage flower and then flew away to explore its surroundings.
 Note how closely its abdomen and wing spot match the color of the sage.